GleammerRay/INTERLINKED/README.md

 ### 5. Updating

 1. [Download and extract the latest available release](https://github.com/GleammerRay/INTERLINKED/releases).
+2. Run `npm ci` in the root of bot directory to install dependencies.
-2. Copy your `config.json` and `usrprefs.json` from old installation to the newly acquired release.
+3. Copy your `config.json` and `usrprefs.json` from old installation to the newly acquired release.
-3. Enjoy the latest features! ⚡
+4. Enjoy the latest features! ⚡

 ### 6. Logging